ucsf-wynton/wynton-website-hpc/docs/status/index.md

 <span style="font-size: 200%; font-weight: bold; color: orange;">Power outage</span>

-**Update**: Some of compute nodes with GPUs are still down due to issues with the NVidia drivers.
+**Update**: Some of the compute nodes with GPUs are still down due to issues with the NVidia drivers.
 <br><span class="timestamp">Jun 19, 13:50 PDT</span>

 **Update**: The login nodes and and the development nodes are functional.
 Some compute nodes that went down are back up, but not all.